25 Aerodynamics of Finite Wings

 - Appreciate the physical nature and effects of the trailed wake system behind a wing of finite span.

-- Understand the basic aerodynamic characteristics of finite wings, including the effects of wing aspect ratio on the lift and drag.
+- Understand the essential aerodynamic characteristics of finite wings, including the effects of wing aspect ratio on lift and drag.

-- Know how to interpret and use a drag polar for a finite wing and an aircraft.
+- Know how to interpret and use a drag polar for a finite wing and an airplane.

 Origin of Trailing Vortices

 The formation of vortices behind finite wings has been studied for over a century.
-Some of the first investigations were conducted by Frederick Lanchester in the early 1900s, whose book on the subject eventually led to the development of modern wing theory.
+Frederick Lanchester conducted some of the first investigations in the early 1900s, whose book on the subject eventually led to the development of modern wing theory.
 By any aerodynamic standard, tip vortex formation is a complex physical process.
-It is known that when combined with the free-stream flow, the flow in the tip region flows from the lower surface to the upper surface and begins to rotate, forming a swirling or vortical flow trailed behind the aircraft.
+It is known that when combined with the free-stream flow, the flow in the tip region flows from the lower surface to the upper surface and begins to rotate, forming a swirling or vortical flow trailed behind the airplane.

-The inherent three-dimensionality of the flow at the wing tip and the tip vortex formation has been researched over many decades, employing experiments and computationally utilizing CFD, an example of the latter is shown below.
+The inherent three-dimensionality of the flow at the wing tip and the tip vortex formation has been researched over many decades, employing experiments and computationally utilizing CFD, an example of the latter being shown below.
 These results, which can be plotted in terms of flow velocity, pressure, etc., have revealed the complex and intricate aerodynamics of the vortex roll-up.
 This roll-up process relates to the presence and interaction of three-dimensional boundary layers, flow separation, and shear layers on the wing tip.
+The tip vortex is usually tightly rolled up within 2 to 3 chord lengths behind the wing.
+It will then slowly diffuse and spin down under the action of viscosity and turbulence.

 Effects of Trailing Vortices